Lifetime Disability Pension FAQs

 What’s the Difference Between an L&I Disability Pension and a Disability Pension?

-An L&I Disability Pension is lifetime benefits for an injured worker who will never return to work because of a job injury or occupational disease.
+An L&I Disability Pension is a lifetime benefit for an injured worker who will never return to work because of a job injury or occupational disease.

 A Disability Pension is a general term used to describe any pension for medical reasons.
-It could be in any system, such as Social Security, Employer benefit, Insurance contract, Private pension plans, Boeing Pensions.
+It could be in any system, such as Social Security, Employer benefits, Insurance contracts, Private pension plans, or Boeing Pensions.

 Do All Permanently Totally Disabled L&I Workers Want a Pension?